Ben 10: Destroy All Aliens: Plot

-Meanwhile, Gwen and Grandpa Max receive a call from Ben's parents informing them that Ben is missing.
+Meanwhile, Gwen and Max receive a call from Ben's parents informing them that Ben is missing.
 They go in search of him only to find Tetrax.
 The three discover Azmuth's ship, but with no sign of Azmuth.
-Looking at the ship's log, they discover that Azmuth disguised it as a truck to track down and fix the malfunctioning Omnitrix, but crashed and was destroyed by the To'kustar.
-After escaping the Mechamorph, Ben as Grey Matter is mistaken as a small creature by his parents before Gwen, Grandpa Max and Tetrax soon encounter him back at his house.
-Tetrax restores Ben's Omnitrix to normal just as the Mechamorph catches up to them.
-Gwen deduces how the Omnitrix reacts after Ben returns to his human form and realize what has happened just as she, Ben, Tetrax and the Mechamorph are transported into the Omnitrix itself.
+Looking at the ship's log, they discover that Azmuth disguised it as a truck to track down and fix the Omnitrix, but crashed and was destroyed by the To'kustar.
+Gwen, Max and Tetrax soon encounter Ben back at his house, and restore the Omnitrix to normal just as the Mechamorph catches up to them.
+Gwen deduces how the Omnitrix reacts after Ben returns to his human form and realizes what has happened just as she, Ben, Tetrax and the Mechamorph are transported into the Omnitrix itself.

-Inside, Ben and the Mechamorph continue to battle before being attacked by a swarm of Lepidopterrans (Stinkfly's species) just as Gwen and Tetrax are ambushed by a pack of Vulpimancers (Wildmutt's species).
+Inside, Ben and the Mechamorph continue to battle before being attacked by a swarm of Lepidopterrans and Gwen and Tetrax are ambushed by Vulpimancers.
 The four catch up with each other and they realize that the To'kustar is inside with them just as he resurfaces.
-The Mechamorph reveals himself as Azmuth's father, who attacks the To'kustar to avenge the death of his beloved son, while Gwen explains to Ben about the malfunction that she accidentally caused to the Omnitrix when she cast the dismantling spell on the robotic tank while Ben was attached to it.
-She uses Azmuth's father to reverse the transportation and return them all to Earth.
+The Mechamorph reveals himself as Azmuth's father, who attacks the To'kustar to avenge the death of his son, while Gwen explains to Ben how she caused the Omnitrix's malfunction and returns them all to Earth.

-Azmuth's father pursues and fights the To'kustar, but the Omnitrix malfunctions again and transforms Ben's parents into a mindless Vulpimancer and a pyronite (Heatblast's species), causing Gwen to realize that the Omnitrix had transformed Azmuth into the very To'kustar they are fighting.
-Leaving Grandpa Max and Tetrax to fight his mutated parents, Ben and Gwen follow Azmuth's father and Azmuth to the city where Ben transforms into Way Big to battle Azmuth and hold off his father while he and Gwen try and reverse the accidental transformation, although the three-way battle causes massive damage (yet apparently without causing any civilian deaths) to the city in the process.
-Ben and Gwen finally convince Azmuth's father that his son is the To'kustar, and the three work together to help Azmuth regain control of himself via Gwen casting a nonverbal mind-based spell to bring back Azmuth's consciousness.
+Azmuth's father pursues and fights the To'kustar, but the Omnitrix malfunctions again and transforms Ben's parents into a Vulpimancer and Pyronite, causing Gwen to realize that Azmuth had been transformed into the To'kustar they are fighting.
+Leaving Max and Tetrax to fight his mutated parents, Ben and Gwen follow Azmuth and his father to the city where Ben transforms into Way Big to battle Azmuth and hold off his father while he and Gwen try and reverse his transformation.
+Ben and Gwen finally convince Azmuth's father that his son is the To'kustar, and the three help Azmuth regain control of himself.